IBM/predict-insurance-charges-with-autoai/README.md

 to update.

 * Once you see your service that you just created, click on your service name, and this will take you to your Watson Studio instance page, which will say `Welcome to Watson Studio.
 Let's get started!`.
-Clcik on the `Get Started` button.
+Click on the `Get Started` button.

 * This will take you to the Watson Studio tooling.
 There you will see a heading that says `Start by creating a project` and a button that says `Create Project`.
 Click on `Create a Project`.
 Next click on `Create an Empty project`.

 * On the create a new project page, name your project.
 I named mine `insurance-demo`.
 We also need to associate a IBM Cloud Object store instance, so that we can store our data set.

 * Under `Select Storage service` click on the `Add` button.
 This will take you to the IBM Cloud Object Store service page.
 Leave the service on the `Lite` tier and then click the `Create` button at the bottom of the page.
-You will be prompted to name the service, and choose which data center to deploy the instance to.
-Once you are happy with the naming, and the location click on `Confirm`.
+You will be prompted to name the service, and choose the resource group.
+Once you are happy with the naming, and the resource group on `Confirm`.

 * Once you've confirmed your IBM Cloud Object Store instance, you will be taken back to the project page.
 Click on `refresh` and you should see your newly created Cloud Object Store instance under `Storage`.
 That's it!
 Now you can click `Create` at the bottom right of the page to create your first IBM Watson Studio project :)